 And all of us have a personal history too.
 What has God done in your past?
 What has He brought you through?
 Remember those times.
 Keep bringing them to mind and giving thanks for them.

 In this season, I believe we are becoming so ripe for new forms of revival.
 God is waking us up.
 He is helping so many to move forward.
-He is changing lives in radical and good ways.
-We must receive again the idea that faith holding on to confidence in Him.
+God is changing lives in radical and good ways.
+We must receive again the idea that faith is holding on to confidence in Him.
 Faith is not a character trait of ours because we can “wobble” in it.
 Instead, faith is remaining relentlessly sure that the One we trust in is good.
 His heart and ways are unfailingly good.
 We waver.
 He does not.
 We must keep our attention on His Heart.

 2. Deeper Faith Comes By Countering Lies with Truth from Bible